dergigi/dergigi.github.io/collections/bitcoin/_posts/2023-03-12-lightning-prisms.md

 and chain them together.

 Another obvious use case is the splitting of nostr zaps.
-Imagine that every \"quote-tweet\" that gets zapped results in an automated payment split, passing on 50% (or whatever the user has configured) to the original note.
-Or imagine a prism that\'s created on-the-fly, splitting zaps equally for everyone tagged in a note.
+Imagine that every "quote-tweet" that gets zapped results in an automated payment split, passing on 50% (or whatever the user has configured) to the original note.
+Or imagine a prism that's created on-the-fly, splitting zaps equally for everyone tagged in a note.

 {% include image.html name="lightning-prism-nostr-sat-splits.png" caption="" %}